grafana/alloy/docs/sources/reference/components/otelcol.processor.batch.md

 data and reduces the number of outgoing network requests required to transmit data.
 This processor supports both size and time based batching.

-We strongly recommend that you configure the batch processor on every Agent that uses OpenTelemetry (otelcol) Flow components.
+We strongly recommend that you configure the batch processor on every {{< param "PRODUCT_NAME" >}} that uses OpenTelemetry (otelcol) {{< param "PRODUCT_ROOT_NAME" >}} components.
 The batch processor should be defined in the pipeline after the `otelcol.processor.memory_limiter` as well as any sampling processors.
 This is because batching should happen after any data drops such as sampling.

 > **NOTE**: `otelcol.processor.batch` is a wrapper over the upstream
 > OpenTelemetry Collector `batch` processor.
 Bug reports or feature requests